 Back Judge: Assume basic responsibilities prior to the snap as on running plays.
-Cover plays from behind deepest receivers.
-Initial focus on your key(s) as they leave the Line of Scrimmage.
-Once receivers are no longer threatened at the Line of Scrimmage, transition quickly into zone coverage.
-Bracket pass receivers between yourself and either H or L, depending on location.
+Be responsible for action on your designated receiver from the time the ball is snapped until it may be necessary to release your specific player responsibility so you can cover the action in your zone.
 Once the player in motion has cleared the tackle, responsibilities for the player in motion will be determined by the location of the player at the snap.
 If a player goes in motion between the tackles and never leaves the tackle box, officiate the play as if there is no motion.
 Take end line responsibility.
 Rule on pass receptions in your area.
 Always maintain the inside out look.
 Go to the football when it is thrown in your area and clean up from sideline to sideline when the ball becomes dead near or outside the sideline.
 Do not set up too shallow.
 This interferes with pass patterns, and you can always move in much better than you can back pedal or sidestep.
 Be aware of a "pick" on forward pass plays, particularly when the ball is inside the 20-yard line.
 Watch player activity removed from the ball carrier, especially on wide-open plays.
 On long pass receptions; rule on goal line plays.
+Assist on L's side when the formation is balanced.

 All: Be alert to eligible receivers out of bounds and for an illegal pass (especially after completion).
 Observe touching or catching by an ineligible player.
 Watch for holding or illegal checking of eligible receivers and all contact beyond the neutral zone both before and after the pass is thrown.
 Observe action when opposing players contest for the pass.
 When ruling on a pass reception involving the sideline, only the signal governing the action should be used.
 The incomplete signal [S10] shall be used if pass is ruled incomplete or the timeout signal [S3] if ruled complete.
-Note 1: If an airborne player receives a pass near the sideline and first returns to the ground out of bounds, after giving the incomplete signal the covering official may, with both arms, give a sweeping motion toward out of bounds.
-Note 2: If an airborne player receives a pass inbounds and first returns to the ground inbounds not in control of the ball, and touches out of bounds, after giving the incomplete signal the covering official may, with both arms, give a "bobbling" signal (both hands extended out from the body, palms up, alternating pumping arms up and down).
+Note 1: If an airborne player receives a pass near the sideline and first returns to the ground out of bounds, after giving the incomplete signal the covering official may, with both arms, give a sweeping motion toward out of bounds not in control of the ball, and touches out of bounds, after giving the incomplete signal the covering official may, with both arms, give a "bobbling" signal (both hands extended out from the body, palms up, alternating pumping arms up and down).
 Watch for fouls by blockers leading the runner and for fouls after the ball is declared dead.
 Continue to observe your area of responsibility while there is a threat of action.

 After an incomplete pass form a relay to return the ball to the official nearest the previous spot.
 Be sure the results of pass plays are properly communicated to R. Make sure all action has cleared before getting a new ball.
 When contact occurs on a pass that is un-catchable and the covering official does not drop a penalty marker, the covering official will give the un-catchable pass signal after giving the incomplete pass signal [S17] & [S10].
 When the ball is airborne the covering official should focus on the spot where the pass is headed, and other officials prepared to help when needed.
 When there is a change of team possession, immediately switch to reverse mechanics to ensure proper coverage of the play and the goal line.
-On short yardage situations on third and fourth down inside Team B's 20-yard line, be alert for keys running pick plays.
+On short yardage situations on third and fourth down inside Team B's 20- yard line, be alert for keys running pick plays.